kubevirt/common-templates/templates/VALIDATION.md

 A validation rule is expressed as JSON object which have a number of mandatory and optional keys.
 The consumer of the rule should ignore any field it doesn't know how to handle.
-If a rule is meaningless, for example if it has no arguments, see below, its behaviour is *unspecified*, so the consumer is free to consider it satisfied or not.
+If a rule is meaningless, for example if it has no arguments (see below), its behaviour is *unspecified*, so the consumer is free to consider it satisfied or not.

 ### JSONPaths